davidroberts63/Microsoft-teams-docs/teams/faq.md

 ### What technology should I use to build my bot or tab?

-Because tabs are web content that you build and deploy, you can use any technology you want.
+Tabs are web content that you build and deploy, so you can use any technology you want.

-As bots must be built with the Bot Framework, we recommend you use one of the languages supported by the SDKs provided by the framework:  .NET/C# or Node.js.
-Although the Bot Framework also provides REST APIs usable by any language you choose, the SDKs provide additional functionality and helper functions to make the development process easier.
+Because bots must be built with the Bot Framework, we recommend you use one of the languages supported by the Bot Builder SDK: .NET/C# or Node.js.
+Although the Bot Framework also provides REST APIs usable by any language you choose, the SDK provides additional functionality and helper functions to simplify the development process.

+We also provide Teams-specific .NET and Node.js [extensions for the Bot Builder SDK](code.md#microsoft-teams-extensions-for-the-bot-builder-sdk) to make integration with the Teams platform even easier.

 ### Where do I sign up to start building Teams apps?

-There are no prerequisites or additional development accounts to start building apps for Microsoft Teams.
+No prerequisites or additional development accounts are needed to start building apps for Microsoft Teams.
 Although you must have access to Microsoft Teams via an Office 365 subscription, no other sign-up or program access is required.
 You do need to create accounts for the Bot Framework if you build a bot and create a Dev Center account if you submit your app for publication.

 ## Bots

 ### How can my bot access or listen to all messages in a channel?

-Bots in channels only receive messages when they are explicitly @mentioned.
+Bots in channels receive messages only when they are explicitly @mentioned.
 There is no way to grant your bot access to conversations in which they are not mentioned.

 ## Distribution